Koukyosyumei/Gymbo/README.md

 ## Internal Algorithm

-Gymbo converts the path constraint to a numerical loss function that becomes negative only when the path constraint is satisfied.
-Specifically, Gymbo uses the following transformation rule.
-Note that Gymbo currently supports only integer variables.
+Gymbo converts the path constraint into a numerical loss function, which becomes negative only when the path constraint is satisfied.
+Gymbo uses the following transformation rule (currently supporting only integer variables):

 ```
 !(a)     => -a + 1